jrpotter/notebook/memory/virtual.md

 %%ANKI
 Basic
-How many copies of a shared object are stored in physical memory?
+How many instances of a shared object are stored in physical memory?
-Back: N/A. There are no copies of a shared object.
+Back: Just the one.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 Tags: os::linux
 <!--ID: 1755918866295-->